bhk/scam/reference.md

     (subst FROM TO {FROM TO}...
 VALUE)

 This special form replaces substrings with replacement strings within the given VALUE.
-It is equivalent to the GNU Make builtin `subst` except that it accepts multiple pairs of replacement strings.
+It is equivalent to the GNU Make built-in `subst` except that it accepts multiple pairs of replacement strings.
 For example:

     > (subst 2 3 1 2 12)